top of page

 Whether it’s the Hor White Tent King,

-Or the Mayu Commander Chaotong,
+Or the Ma region Commander Chao Tong,

 Today, beneath my sword,